qmk/qmk_firmware/keyboards/handwired/bluepill70/readme.md

 It also uses:
 PC13: Caps Lock led.

-Backlight dual color leds, my version is for common anode that's more common, for leds with common anode just replace the palSetPad with palClearPad and viceversa.
+Backlight dual color leds, my version is for common anode that's more common, for leds with common anode just replace the writePinHigh with writePinLow and viceversa.
 PA1: Backlight color A.
 PA0: Backlight color B.